 - Parenting the Husband: Marie comes back to the homestead to find Robert and Jean-Luc drunkenly singing, having tracked mud in from their mud puddle throwdown.
 When pressed by Marie, they both act like a pair of guilty boys, mumbling about what went down.

-- The Queen's Latin: British actors were cast as Picard's French relations.
+- The Queen's Latin: British actors were cast as Picard's French relations (just like Jean-Luc himself).

 - Reality Ensues: After suffering Mind Rape by the Borg and being used to destroy thousands of his fellow Starfleeters, Picard is not going to be just fine in time for the next episode.
 (Neither is the battle-damaged Enterprise.)
 This was, in fact, Enforced by Michael Piller.